-eMedCert’s second annual nursing blog rankings reveal our 20 best blogs for nurses in 2015
+eMedCert’s second annual nursing blog rankings reveal our 20 best blogs for nurses

 We’re back at it again with our second annual rankings of the Top Blogs for Nurses.
-2014’s list featured 10 of our favorite nursing blogs, with several making another appearance on this years list.
+This list featured 10 of our favorite nursing blogs, with several making another appearance on this year's list.
 As always, constructing this list is quite difficult to narrow down due to the number of truly outstanding nursing blogs out there.
 We did decide to expand our rankings to 20 this year, but there are still numerous blogs that didn’t make this list despite being extremely strong in many regards.

 That having been said, these 20 blogs listed below showed a number of excellent traits that we look for in a nursing blog.
 Whether through their intellect, individuality, or our ability to relate to their writing, these blogs shined above the rest.
-Without further ado, here are our Top 20 Blogs for Nurses in 2015.

 (Note: Blogs are listed alphabetically.)